antscher/Interface_satellite_com_XBee/README.md

 ## ⚠️ Important Notes

+- **Image capture command has changed:**
+  The Flask app now sends a 4-byte command instead of a single character.
+  Update your ESP32 firmware accordingly if you use custom command parsing.
 - **Baud rates** and **serial port names** must match between ESP32 and PC.
 - **Hardware connections** must correspond to pin definitions in the code.
 - **Frame format** ensures data integrity for both images and sensor data.